 There are 3 Characteristics of Effective Learning.
 These are: Playing and Exploring, Active Learning and creating and thinking Critically.
 We encourage the children to think about their own learning and how they have been learning.
-To make this child friendly, we have Learning Bears in the classoom.
-After each session, the children reflect about how they have been learning and choose the appropraite Bear to help them talk about what they have been learning.
+To make this child friendly, we have Learning Bears in the classroom.
+During the day, the children reflect on how they have been learning and choose the appropriate Bear to help them talk about what they have been learning.

 Communication and good relationships with parents is of paramount importance to us.
 We value parental input as it provides us with valuable information which helps us assess the children and really get to know them.
-Using 'WOW' leaves, we encourage parents to celebrate success at home.
-The achievement can be recorded by sticking on a picture or writing directly on the leaf which is then displayed in our 'Woodland of WOW'S'.
+Using 'WOWs', we encourage parents to celebrate success at home.
+The achievement can be recorded by sticking on a picture or writing directly on the WOW template which is then displayed in our 'Hall of Fame'.

 Throughout the year we hold 'Stay and Play' sessions where parents can join the children in the classroom and see them interacting with their classmates in their school environment.
-They are a chance to play with your child and really get a feel of what life is like for children in Honeybee and Ladybird Class and how much fun we have!
+They is a chance to play with your child, share their progress with the class teacher and teaching assistants and really get a feel of what life is like for children in Honeybee and Ladybird Class!